Rumford wins World Super 6 title, regains European Tour card

 Rumford beat Bland in the semifinals and then was too consistent against 17-year-old Phachara.

-The 39-year-old Rumford lost his European Tour card last year but has earned back full status with his first win on the tour since 2013.
+The 39-year-old Rumford underwent surgery in 2015 to have a section of his small intestine removed after falling ill in South Africa and lost his European Tour card last year during a long winless stretch, but has earned back full status with his first win on the tour since 2013.

+''All I can say it has been a really, really tough week,'' Rumford said. ''You're looking at the last six holes pretty much to win a 72-hole golf tournament - so it comes down to the nitty gritty of that same feeling of trying to win a golf tournament.

+''It was a unique challenge in trying to win a golf championship and feeling that same emotions, tension and pressure for six holes in four straight matches.''